kalinchuk/scelbi/README.md

 Because of the way the SCELBI software sends and receives data bits (bit banging), it's possible to convert the bits to serial using a simple latch and a serial tranceiver (MAX232).
 You can find the schematics for a SCELBI serial interface and the Gerber file for the PCB [here](https://github.com/agentorange96/SCELBI/tree/main/SCELBI-TTY-Interface).

 The nice thing about the above serial board is that it's a direct replacement of the TTY board.
-In my build, I actually have both the TTY and serial boards in one enclosure with a switch to switch between TTY and serial.
+In my build, I actually have both the TTY board and the serial board in one enclosure with a switch to toggle between TTY and serial.
 The switch just toggles the power for each board.
 It works quite well.

 <img width="800" alt="TTY and Serial Switch" src="https://github.com/user-attachments/assets/1deaf672-d6b6-4c9a-9ae0-d779a7899bd7"/>